 This is not a swimming beach.
 Only enter the water on the calmest of days.

-This is the last image I captured down in Waipi'o Valley.
-We had just completed our hike down to the beach and were standing beside the Hiilawe Stream waiting to climb into the 4WD when I looked behind me and noticed the sky was just starting to color up and the sun’s rays faintly outlining the mountains in the distance.
+This is the last image I captured in Waipi'o Valley.
+We had just completed our hike down to the beach and were standing beside the Hiilawe Stream, waiting to climb into the 4WD.
+When I looked behind me, I noticed the sky was just starting to color up and the sun’s rays faintly outlining the mountains in the distance.

-This image gives you a good feel for the location and for how rustic Waipio Valley actually is.
-This is the public/government maintained Waipi'o Valley Road and this section of the road was the best stretch of road in the valley.
-From here we started the climb back up to the top.
+This image gives you a good feel for the location and how rustic Waipio Valley is.
+This is the public/government-maintained Waipi'o Valley Road, and this section of the road was the best stretch in the valley.
+From here, we started the climb back up to the top.

-After our Waipi'o Valley tour, we hurried back to the Waipi'o Valley Overlook for sunset.
-It had been a voggy/hazy day and I've always heard that vog (volcano smog) makes for colorful sunsets.
-This sunset sure didn’t disappoint, even though the sun was setting behind the Kohala mountain range, it threw amazing colors high up into the sky.
+After our Waipi'o Valley tour, we returned to the Waipi'o Valley Overlook for sunset.
+It had been a voggy/hazy day, and I've always heard that vog (volcano smog) makes for colorful sunsets.
+This sunset sure didn’t disappoint.
+Even though the sun was setting behind the Kohala mountain range, it threw amazing colors high up into the sky.
 It was a perfect ending to a wonderful day!

 "Crossing Hiilawe Stream" Metal Art